-Once Linesight decided it wanted to explore opportunities in the Netherlands five years ago, it benefitted greatly from several introductions to the market and with local providers organised by Enterprise Ireland in Amsterdam, according to Butler.
+Once Linesight decided it wanted to explore opportunities in the Netherlands five years ago, it benefited greatly from several introductions to the market, and with local providers organised by Enterprise Ireland in Amsterdam, according to Butler.

 “We were very keen to get local information and find out from others who had tried the market before, the lessons they had learned,” he says.